Uniform Null Controllability for a Degenerating Reaction-Diffusion System Approximating a Simplified Cardiac Model: The nonlinear system

 As we said before, the idea is to use a fixed point argument.
-For that, we will use the following generalized version of Kakutani's fixed point theorem, due to Glicksberg \cite{Glick}. \begin{thm} Let $B$ be a non-empty convex, compact subset of a locally convex topological vector space $X$.
-If $\Lambda : B \longrightarrow X$ is a set-valued mapping convex, compact and with closed graph.
-Then the set of fixed points of $\Lambda$ is non-empty and compact. \end{thm} In order to apply Glicksberg`s Theorem, we define a mapping $\Lambda : B \longrightarrow X$ as follows
+For that, we need the following generalized version of Kakutani's fixed point Theorem, due to Glicksberg \cite{Glick}. \begin{theorem} Let $B$ be a non-empty convex, compact subset of a locally convex topological vector space $X$.
+If $\Lambda : B \longrightarrow B$ is a convex set-valued mapping with closed graph and $\Lambda(B)$ is closed, then $\Lambda$ has a fixed point. \end{theorem} In order to apply Glicksberg`s Theorem, we define a mapping $\Lambda : B \longrightarrow X$ as follows